kennethchu-statcan/covid19/101-imperial-model-canada/README.md

 Brief description of the hierarchical structure of the model of Flaxman et al.
 ------------------------------------------------------------------------------
-*  Observed COVID-19 death count, for given (country,day)
+*  Observed COVID-19 death count, for given (jurisdiction,day)

    Assumed to follow a **Negative Binomial** distribution (which can be regarded as Gamma-mixture of Poisson distributions),